Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes

 \section{Abstract}

-This paper proposes methods for set-valued state estimation of nonlinear, discrete-time systems with nonlinear measurements.
-This is achieved by combining a novel construct called the input-output set, which approximates system dynamics and measurements, with the hybrid zonotope set representation that can efficiently represent nonconvex and disjoint sets.
-The methods leverage existing approaches for approximation of nonlinear functions including special ordered set approximations and neural networks.
-A numerical example demonstrates the proposed method with comparison to a convex approach.
+This paper proposes a method for set-valued state estimation of nonlinear, discrete-time systems.
+This is achieved by combining \emph{graphs of functions} representing system dynamics and measurements with the \emph{hybrid zonotope} set representation that can efficiently represent nonconvex and disjoint sets.
+Tight over-approximations of complex nonlinear functions are efficiently produced by leveraging special ordered sets and neural networks, which enable computation of set-valued state estimates that grow linearly in memory complexity with time.
+A numerical example demonstrates significant reduction of conservatism in the set-valued state estimates using the proposed method as compared to an idealized convex approach.